Clara Bow: Early life

-Bow was born in Prospect Heights, Brooklyn at 697 Bergen Street, in a "bleak, sparsely furnished room above [a] dilapidated Baptist Church".
+Bow was born in the Prospect Heights section of Brooklyn in New York City, at 697 Bergen Street, in a "bleak, sparsely furnished room above [a] dilapidated Baptist Church".
 Her birth year, according to the US Censuses of 1910 and 1920, was 1905.
 In US census records, enumerated April 15, 1910, and January 7, 1920, Bow's age is stated 4 and 14 years, respectively.
 The 1930 census stated an age of 23, and on her gravestone of 1965, the inscription says 1907, but 1905 is the year accepted by a majority of sources.

-Bow was her parents' third child, but her two older sisters, born in 1903 and 1904, had died in infancy.
+Bow was her parents' third child.
+Her two older sisters, born in 1903 and 1904, had died in infancy.
 Her mother, Sarah Frances Bow (née Gordon, 1880–1923), was told by a doctor not to become pregnant again, for fear the next baby might die as well.
 Despite the warning, Sarah became pregnant with Clara in late 1904.
 In addition to the risky pregnancy, a heat wave besieged New York in July 1905, and temperatures peaked around 100 °F. Years later, Clara wrote: "I don't suppose two people ever looked death in the face more clearly than my mother and I the morning I was born.
 We were both given up, but somehow we struggled back to life."

 Bow's parents were descended from English and Scots-Irish immigrants who had come to America the generation before.
-Bow said that her father, Robert Walter Bow (1874–1959), "had a quick, keen mind ... all the natural qualifications to make something of himself, but didn't ... everything seemed to go wrong for him, poor darling".
-By the time Clara was four and a half, her father was out of work, and between 1905 and 1923, the family lived at 14 different addresses, but seldom outside Prospect Heights, with Clara's father often absent.
+Bow said that her father, Robert Walter Bow (1874–1959), "had a quick, keen mind... all the natural qualifications to make something of himself, but didn't... everything seemed to go wrong for him, poor darling".
+By the time Clara was four and a half, her father was out of work.
+Between 1905 and 1923, the family lived at 14 different addresses, but seldom outside Prospect Heights, with Clara's father often absent.
 "I do not think my mother ever loved my father", she said.
 "He knew it.
 And it made him very unhappy, for he worshipped her always."